 7. Tap to Switch between Audio Devices

 With Android 13, Google is finally adding the feature to switch between devices with just a tap.
 This will make switching between devices, especially audio devices, much more convenient.
-This feature has been in Android skins for a long time, and it is finally making to stock Android.
+This feature has been in Android skins for a long time and is finally making it to stock Android.